A Beginner's Guide to Make an Atomic bomb

 Both are radioactive and will decay into other elements, given time, but only 235 can be forcibly split when neutrons are fired at it.
 But natural uranium overwhelmingly consists of the 238 isotope, which bounces back any neutrons striking it - useless then for a bomb.
 To make a bomb, natural uranium needs to be treated to concentrate the 235 isotope within it.

-See, this is the major reason the entire world is not run over by nuclear weapons.
+This is the major reason the entire world is not run over by nuclear weapons.

 Because though the actual reaction is natural hence easy to intiate, the raw materials required is difficult to extract.
 For every 25,000 tonnes of uranium ore, only 50 tonnes of metal are produced.
 Less than 1% of that is uranium 235.